 Surveys public and private institutions operating across the boundaries of the territorial nation-state.
 Reviews public international organizations, which include: the UN and its specialized agencies; regional organizations such as the European Community; and military alliances such as NATO.
 Studies nongovernmental organizations with major transnational operations, such as multinational business enterprises and worldwide political movements.
 Offered selectively.
 Prerequisite: PS 131 or PS 211, or permission.
 Group: II.

 Campaigns and Elections in the United States

 The process by which Americans nominate and elect candidates to office, emphasizing presidential campaigns, but examining other federal and state elections as well.
 Topics include historical trends in US elections, contemporary influences on the process (parties, opinion polls, finances, mass media), characteristics of American voters, and proposals for campaign reform.
 Offered Selectively.
 Prerequisite: Any of the following: SPS 101, PS 101, PS 111, or permission.
 Group: II.

 International Political Economy

 This interdisciplinary course examines both the structures and evolution of the contemporary international political economy and explores selected problems, such as the application of international economic sanctions and the formulation of development strategies.
 The focus is on the political-power nexus of international economic issues.
 The course combines and integrates the tools and techniques of international economic analysis with political science attention to power, change, and the relationships among states and groups in the global system.
+Students enrolling in the 300-level section will be expected to read additional materials, lead class discussions, and complete a substantial research project.
 Spring, alternate years.